brunereduardo/Complex_Networks_USP/English/README.md

 </p>

 <h4 align="center">
-	🚧  Built during the subject of Computer Theory and Compilers 🚧 Missing compiler code optimizer 🚧
+	🚧  Built during the subject of Complex Networks of the emphasis of Data Science 🚧
 </h4>